10 Crucial Considerations During a Retail Technology Selection

 When assessing your organization’s capabilities, determining what gaps are keeping you from your desired future state will reveal what solution(s) can help close that gap.
 This will drive much of the strategy around your technology selection.

-2. Determine your requirements for a solution.
+2. Determine business, technical and vendor requirements for a possible technology solution.

 Once you understand the why behind your system selection, you’ll need to consider your business, technical and vendor requirements.
 These factors will ultimately determine your vendor pool.
 Some requirements to keep in mind include budget, integration needs, functionality needs and more.

-3. Align your people, process and technology.
+3. Align your people, processes and existing technology before selecting a new system.

 When going into a software selection project, it is important to have a realistic understanding of what the technology will solve.
 Every retail organization is a unique blend of people, processes and technology.
 While technology could address your challenges and enable the organization’s ability to achieve its goals, it won’t, alone, solve everything.
 It’s critical to identify what processes you may need to change, eliminate or add and understand the organization’s ability to execute them with new technology as you complete your selection.

-4. Consider your organization’s ability to change.
+4. Consider your organization’s ability to change and integrate new technology.

 When beginning your selection, it is important to understand your organization’s level of comfort with technology.
 If your organization does not already have the expertise to handle state-of-the-art technology, a quick transition to a complex system may not be your best approach.
 To create a more seamless transition for your workforce, you will want to develop a sound change leadership and management strategy and plan and right-size your technology selection with your capabilities.